asgardius/midori-school/README.md

 Gentoo users can use Layla Repo https://git.asgardius.company/asgardius/laylarepo

-Debian users can use evelynrepo adding the following to sources.list (replace <arch> with amd64 or arm64)
+Debian users can use evelynrepo adding the following to sources.list (replace arch with amd64 or arm64)

-deb [trusted=yes] https://s3.asgardius.company/evelynrepo <arch>/
+deb [trusted=yes] https://s3.asgardius.company/evelynrepo arch/

 # Running on FreeBSD